clojure-emacs/orchard/README.md

 So far, Orchard follows these options, which can be specified as Java system properties (which means that end users can choose to set them globally without fiddling with tooling internals):

+* `"-Dorchard.use-dynapath=false"` (default: true)
+  * if `false`, all features that currently depend on dynapath (and therefore alter the classpath) will be disabled.
+  * This is a way to avoid a number of known issues: [#103](https://github.com/clojure-emacs/orchard/issues/103), [#105](https://github.com/clojure-emacs/orchard/issues/105), [#112](https://github.com/clojure-emacs/orchard/pull/112).
+  * Note that if this option is `false`, Orchard clients will have to figure out themselves a way to e.g. fetch Java sources.
+    * It is foreseen that soon enough this will be reliably offered as a Lein plugin.
 * `"-Dorchard.initialize-cache.silent=true"` (default: `true`)
-  * if false, the _class info cache_ initialization may print warnings (possibly spurious ones).
+  * if `false`, the _class info cache_ initialization may print warnings (possibly spurious ones).xx

 ## History